 That’s Damien Newman’s process of design.
-It may be crude, but it’s absolutely clear: the unknown heading into Research leads to the sparks of Ideation and culminates with the clarity and details of Design.
+It may be crude, but it’s absolutely clear: the unknown heading into Research leads to the sparks of Ideation, culminating with the clarity and details of Design.

-While being a universal axiom of both art and design—we all start in a fog as we attempt to narrow down to any clear form of visual or behavioral expression—what it doesn’t begin to touch upon are the moving parts found within the various methods that we must employ in order to participate within & contribute to a product development team.
+While such a process is a universal axiom of both art and design—we all start in a fog as we attempt to narrow down to any clear form of expression or execution—what it doesn’t begin to touch upon are the moving parts found within the various methods that we employ in order to contribute to a product development environment.

-I’ve been thinking about the evolution of my own creative method for a while now, as I’ve moved from personal expression to participating within and creating Design methodologies for both start-up & large organizations over a 20+ year-long career.
+I’ve been thinking about the evolution of my own creative method for a while now, as I’ve moved from personal expression to defining Design methodologies for both start-up & large organizations over a 20+ year-long career.
 So if you’re inclined to join me on this journey, be warned up-front: I’m going to start at the beginning and that goes way back.

 Being an Artist

 Before art school, I was a “drawer”—I’d go directly to pad with either pencil or rapidograph, often to remove cognitive processing altogether with blind contour drawings; my portfolio for art school was filled with them.
 The subject matter was mine to define, and I finished when I felt it was complete.